arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### Testing PLC IDE with IoT Cloud

 The complete example project file for PLC IDE can be downloaded [here](assets/Opta_PLCIDE_Cloud.zip).
 It is ready to use with the Opta™ in the instance at the preferred workspace.

+***The first compilation process may take some time to finish.
+It can take upto 7 minutes or more depending on the environment.***

 Once you have successfully configured the Opta™ and the IoT Cloud dashboard, the following behaviors are expected to be observed: